Thomas J. Walsh

 Thomas James Walsh (June 12, 1859 – March 2, 1933) was an American lawyer and Democratic Party politician from Helena, Montana who represented Montana in the US Senate from 1913 to 1933.
 He was initially elected by the state legislature, and from 1918 on by popular vote, in keeping with the requirements of the Seventeenth Amendment to the United States Constitution.

 Walsh had a national reputation as a liberal.
-However, he died before he could serve President-elect Franklin D. Roosevelt, who chose him as his Attorney General.
+He died before he could serve President-elect Franklin D. Roosevelt, who chose him as his Attorney General.

 Background

 Walsh was born in Two Rivers, Wisconsin on June 12, 1859, the son of Irish Catholic immigrants, Bridget (Comer) and Felix Walsh; his father was an active Democrat and was elected as a member of the local school board.

 Walsh taught school while attending the University of Wisconsin Law School.
 He graduated in 1884 and was admitted to the bar.
 He moved to Redfield, Dakota Territory to practice law.
 In August 1889, he married Elinor McClements (1859–1917).
 They had a daughter, Genevieve, born in 1890.

 Moving to the state capital of Helena, Montana in 1890, Walsh established a law practice that specialized in personal injury cases and cases involving water rights and copper mining.